sandoschwert/OurProject/README.md

-REST Service for Client Side Scaffolding
+REST Service for Client Side Scaffolding of HTML, JS, CSS, Frameworks and jQuery plugins.